007/CarND/project3/writeup_report.md

 My model implements the [NVIDIA SDC architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) with a few modifications.

 It first employs cropping in-model, as recommended in the associated paper.
 I found that this does provide for a simpler workflow and faster round-trip time for experiments.
 I chose to use the equivalent of the [Comma.ai normalization](https://github.com/commaai/research/blob/master/train_steering_model.py#L28-L30) to a range of -1..1 instead of the standard `x / 255` range of 0..1.
-The model uses [3 layers](model.py#L59-61) of 5x5 convolution, each with a stride of 2.
+The model uses [3 layers](model.py#L59-L61) of 5x5 convolution, each with a stride of 2.
 They vary in depth, increasing from 24 to 36 to 48.
-Then there are [two identical layers](model.py#L63-64), 3x3 convolution with stride 1 and depth 64.
+Then there are [two identical layers](model.py#L63-L64), 3x3 convolution with stride 1 and depth 64.

-After flattening, there are [3 fully-connected layers](model.py#68-70) of the form (`fc / bn / elu / drop`)[model.py#L35-38].
+After flattening, there are [3 fully-connected layers](model.py#L68-L70) of the form [`fc / bn / elu / drop`](model.py#L35-L38).
 The FC layer depths are 100, 50 and 10, respectively.
 [Batch normalization](https://arxiv.org/abs/1502.03167) is employed between the FC layer and the activation function to provide more consistent values.
 The activation function is exponential rectified linear unit (ELU) versus the usual ReLU.

 Model summary below: